csantarin/use-will-unmount-test/README.md

 # Unmount Hook React Ref Test

 ## Overview
-This source code demonstrates why you need to have a React ref pointing to the latest reference of a function passed as a callback to an unmount-only hook when a component consuming an unmount hook rerenders.
+This source code demonstrates why you need to have a React ref pointing to the latest reference of a function passed as a callback to an unmount-only Hook when a component consuming an unmount Hook rerenders.

 This source code contains a what-if sccenario where you remove that ref, plus a test to prove whether or not the no-ref callback will succeed.
 The callback in this case originates from a prop passed down by a consumer higher in the component hierarchy tree.

 > **ℹ NOTE**
-> The hook in this source code already exists as an implementation in an existing library: [`react-use`](https://www.npmjs.com/package/react-use).
+> The Hook in this source code already exists as an implementation in an existing library: [`react-use`](https://www.npmjs.com/package/react-use).

 ## Sources